LLNL/firecat/README.md

 [![DOI](https://zenodo.org/badge/679916980.svg)](https://zenodo.org/badge/latestdoi/679916980)

 FireCat performs multiscale simulations by coupling ab initio microkinetic simulations from CatMAP with two-dimensional continuum transport simulations from EchemFEM (Firedrake).
 This coupling is performed in an iterative fashion.
-The examples provided here are specific to electrochemical CO2 reduction to CO on Au electrodes.
+The examples provided here are specific to electrochemical CO2 reduction to CO on Au electrodes, producing the results in [Govindarajan et al.](https://doi.org/10.1103/PRXEnergy.2.033010)

 ## Getting started